 war related toys (fighter jets, guns, etc)

-People have to get creative when packing a shoebox, and we found many great ideas, as well as a few humorous ones like this lion puppet with toothpaste up its ****.
+People have to get creative when packing a shoe box, and we found many great ideas, as well as a few humorous ones like this lion puppet with toothpaste in its backside.

 On this day I was the taper.
 Every box that got processed at our station got wrapped thru the center with tape.
 I estimate I taped over 500 boxes in my 6 hour shift.
 I was surprised when my hands weren't sore, when one of my friends pointed out that it's probably because I milk goats, so my hands get a daily workout.
 Possible?

 I think this is our first day, that's my mom on the right in red.
-Her job was top open the box and look for money.
-Each shoebox costs about $7 to ship, so they ask for a donation to help cover that.
+Her job was to open the box and look for money.
+Each shoe box costs about $7 to ship, so they ask for a donation to help cover that.
 All money gets dropped into a locked box at the front of the table.

 This is the contents of one of the boxes.
 Wet wipes for kids, sidewalk chalk, candy, art supplies, personal grooming items and little toys.
 We saw some cute ideas for gifts and ways to present them.